regency-words

 Ton Short for ‘the upper ten thousand.’
 The elite members of London’s high society.
 (See also Beau Monde)

-too high in the instep someone who is very proud, or haughty.
+Too high in the instep Used to describe someone who is very proud, or haughty.
 Snobbish.

 up in the boughs “Emotions flying as high as the treetops” Excessively emotional due to being upset or overly elated. (see also high alt)

 up the River Tick Bound for debtor’s prison.
 “So poor one does not even have a mattress with which to float up the river tick.”
-Speculative origins: some believe debtor’s notes were called tickets – shortened to tick, meaning a river of debt.
+Origins: Debtor’s notes were called tickets – shortened to tick, meaning a river of debt and in prison they had to provide their own mattress.